 Ramen at Union Public House (Credit: Union Public House)

 Union’s house-made noodles swim in bacon dashi alongside mushroom, scallion, soft egg, black garlic oil.
 The bacon provides an American smoky umami in place of traditional bonito used in dashi.

 Tonkotsu Ramen at Yamato Japanese Restaurant

-Yamato Japanese Restaurant is small and easy to miss.
-Located in a strip mall two doors east from Sher-E-Punjab, they’ve been there since 1988 with the same master sushi chef, owner, and operator, Noboru Nakajima.
-It’s some of the best sushi in Tucson.
-They also happen to serve three types of ramen: Tonkotsu, or a pork broth, Miso, and Shoyu.
+Yamato has been tucked away in a strip mall two doors east from Sher-E-Punjab since 1988 with the same sushi chef, owner, and operator, Noboru Nakajima.
+They also happen to serve three types of ramen: tonkotsu, miso, and shoyu.